sbrahul/SimpleDnsServer/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 Distributed under the MIT License.
-See LICENSE.txt for more information.
+See LICENSE file for more information.